faberjs/faber-cli/README.md

 #### Flags (optional)

-- `--data` (string) – JSON data to be passed to the script.
+- `--data` (string) – JSON data (preferrably encoded) to be passed to the actions.
-- `--no-preview` (bool) – Do not show the JSON data preview.
+- `--no-preview` (bool) – Does not show the JSON data preview.
-- `--deep-preview` (bool) – Show the JSON data preview with all the properties and array items expanded.
+- `--deep-preview` (bool) – Shows the JSON data preview with all the properties and array items expanded.
-- `--no-results` (bool) – Do not show the actions' results.
+- `--no-results` (bool) – Does not show the actions results.

 #### What does it do?